silnrsi/grcompiler/README.md

 ### GDLPP #include details

-WARNING: On Windows, grcompiler v5.2 fixes a longstanging bug.
+WARNING: On Windows, grcompiler v5.2 fixes a longstanding bug.
 File inclusion will now be relative to the including file.
 Users who previously did inclusion relative to the current working directory will see changes if the current working director differs from the location of the including file.
 (Previously